Kcode17/IS601_Final_Project/README.md

     - Take Email and Password from the Login form
     - Check if those particular Email and password exist in the database
     - If exists - navigate to Home Page
-    - If does not exist - navigate to Login Page
+    - If does not exist - navigate back to Login Page

 - Implemented Basic Register Feature
     - Take Name,Email,Password from Register Form